Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 Marty nodded, and slid the door closed.
 "Good night."

 For a moment, she considered joining Adam on his floor mattress.
-He was so clearly exhausted that maybe…
+He was so clearly exhausted that maybe...

 He grumbled something and twitched in his sleep.
 She grimaced, made up her mind, and climbed into bed instead.
 Hopefully tonight had been good for him, but there was still a long way to go.